Wicked-Shrapnel/Obsidian2web/README.md

 # Obsidian -> WordPress Publisher — Setup Guide

 ## Overview
+Full disclosure this was made with the assistance of claude.

 This tool lets you write notes in Obsidian and publish them to your WordPress site with a single hotkey press.
 It converts your Markdown to HTML, assigns the category, and sends it to WordPress via the REST API.
 A second hotkey lets you save a post as a draft or revert a live post back to draft.
 If you run the publish hotkey again on the same note it updates the existing post rather than duplicating it.